 If you plant succulents and cacti together, keep in mind that cacti need watered less often than other succulents.

-These beautiful gardens are already planted with thriving cacti and/or other succulents.
+Choose a beautiful garden already planted with thriving cacti and/or other succulents, or make your own.
 Care is easy -- these plants are low-maintenance and drought-resistant.
 Best of all, you'll enjoy your cactus dish garden for a long time.